-My inspiration for this artwork is about the specific site where it will be located on Spa Beach.
+This artwork is inspired by the nearby Spa Beach, which the sculpture garden site leads directly to.
 The site has a rich history and visual culture related to leisure stretches back through the last century.
 I used historical postcards showing the Mediterranean revival architecture of the pier combined with colorful patterned beach parasols, and these patterns and palette served as a touchstone during my design process.
 I also looked at the marine life growing around the site, especially at the colonies of barnacles that thrive underneath the pier, which led me to combine three parasol forms into one sculpture.

 My family came to Florida in the difficult pioneering days before air-conditioners, refrigerators, or even electric fans.
 In the 1880s, the first member of our family rived in Florida when his boat from Europe to New Orleans shipwrecked off Key West.
 He brought more family over and founded Rippa Brothers Cigar Factory in Key West.
 In 1908 my great-grandmother, her sister, and their husbands moved to the Tampa Bay area, opening a dry goods store in Ybor city on Seventh Avenue, and the Sierkese Department Store in St. Petersburg on Central Avenue in 1912.
 My grandmother had to drop out of high school to work in the store when her mother got sick, which makes me really appreciate the opportunities open to me.
 As more than seventy years passed, Sierkese shifted from luggage and ready-to-wear clothing to focus on fabrics and sewing patterns, becoming St. Petersburg’s longest continuously family-run business.
 I was born and raised, attending public school in the Tampa Bay area.
 My Mom and aunt opened five clothing boutiques called the Boulevard Shops of Florida, and I grew up picking fabric scraps off the backroom floors, mesmerized by the vibrant chiffons and silks.
 So I guess it should be no surprise that I’m inspired by the historic fabric colors and patterns of the parasols that adorned St Pete’s Spa Beach.